 I am a qualitative researcher and ethnographer, committed to engaged, critical scholarship that is conducted in partnership with youth and communities.
-My research looks at community-based, culturally-sustaining approaches to education and civic engagement in urban, low-income communities and Communities of Color. this work spans an array of research topics including family-school partnerships, youth and parent organizing, community-engaged scholarship, and the role of art and culture in social change.
+My research looks at community-based, culturally-sustaining approaches to education and civic engagement in urban, low-income communities and Communities of Color.
+This work spans an array of research topics including family-school partnerships, youth and parent organizing, community-engaged scholarship, culturally sustaining pedagogy, and the role of art and culture in social change.

 - Kuttner, P. J., & White-Hammond, M. (2015).
 (Re)Building the cypher: Fulfilling the promise of hip-hop for liberation.
 In C. Malone and G. Martinez (Eds.), The organic globalizer: The political development of hip hop.
 New York: Bloomsbury Press.